Om Prakash Rajbhar

-Om Prakash Rajbhar (born 15 September 1962) is an Indian politician and president of the Suheldev Bharatiya Samaj Party (SBSP).
+Om Prakash Rajbhar (born 15 September 1962) is an Indian politician who is chairperson of the Suheldev Bharatiya Samaj Party (SBSP).
 He is a member of 18th Uttar Pradesh Assembly from Zahoorabad constituency of Uttar Pradesh.

 Personal life

 Rajbhar was born on 15 September 1962 to Sannu Rajbhar in Varanasi, Uttar Pradesh.
 He graduated from Baldev Degree College, Badagaon, Varanasi in 1983.
 Rajbhar married Taramani on 26 April 1979, with whom he has two sons and two daughters.
 He is an agriculturalist by profession and a resident of Zahoorabad.

 Political career

 Prior to establishing a separate political Party Omprakash Rajbhar was in Bahujan Samaj Party.
 He was District President of Varanasi in BSP.
 He has contested Assembly election two times from Kolsala Vidhan Sabha constituency, once in 1991 and again in 1996.
 In 1991 as BSP candidate Omprakash secured 18,421 votes and stood on third position.
 In 1996 as BSP candidate he secured 32,777 votes and stood on third position.
 In 2002 Assembly elections of Uttar Pradesh he could not succeed to secure BSP ticket, thereafter he got separated from BSP.

 Rajbhar is a member of the 18th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Zahoorabad and is a member of the SBSP.

 On 19 March 2017, Rajbhar became a cabinet minister in the Yogi Adityanath ministry as the minister of the Department of Backward Classes Welfare and the Department of Disabled People development.

 On 20 May 2019, Rajbhar was sacked from Cabinet of Yogi Adityanath due to anti-alliance activities.

 In October 2021, Rajbhar announced that his party will form an alliance with Samajwadi Party for the 2022 Uttar Pradesh Legislative Assembly election.

 In 2022 Uttar Pradesh Legislative Assembly election working in alliance with SP, SBSP contested 17 seats in UP and won 6 seats with party leader Om Prakash Rajbhar in Uttar Pradesh.

 In March 2024, Om Prakash Rajbhar was one of the four ministers who was inducted into state Cabinet, sworn-in at the Raj Bhavan by Governor Anandiben Patel in the presence of Yogi Adityanath.